IvanciniGT/rabbitMQ/notes/day3.md

         When? when the game starts
         Deleted when the game ends?
             Exchange?
 Autodelete?
 YES
             Queues?
 Autodelete?
+NO
-NO (We don't want to delete the queue if the player lose its signal) Who is going to delete the queues?
+                (We don't want to delete the queue if the player loses its signal) Classic vs Quorum:  Classic
+                      Durable or Transient: Transient
+                      Time to live:     Could be between 3 and 5 minutes 5 minutes  x 60 x 1000
+                      Auto Expire:      If the player is not playing in more than 30s

+        Who is going to delete the queues?
 A service in the main server controlling the game

         Durability of the Queues and the Exchange?
 In case rabbitMQ gets OFFLINE do we still want these objects?
 NO